icewind1991/files_inotify/README.md

 Adds support detecting changes in local external storages with occ files_external:notify

+## Requirements

+This app uses the php inotify extensions which is required to be installed before this app can be enabled.
+The php inotify extension can be installed from your distribution's package or [pecl](https://pecl.php.net/package/inotify).

 ## Usage

 To detect changes you need to run the `files_external:notify` command for the configured local external storage.